-Fewer passengers has led to fewer security issues but no on lets their guard down.
+Fewer passengers have led to fewer security issues but no one lets their guard down.
 Keeping the Airport safe is the No. 1 priority in normal times and during a pandemic.

 “It doesn’t matter if there’s one person in the Airport or 40,000, it’s all the same rules,” said Renee Tufts, security operations manager.
 “It’s business as usual keeping our patrols up, compliance measures in check for the Airport security program and keeping the badging and access control system going.”